gbdfxilhn/SelfAssessment/Skills/Programming.md

   - conditions
   - loops 🖐 used
   - assignment
-  - regular expression
+  - regular expression 🖐 used
-  - interface
+  - interface 🖐 used
   - contract
   - module
   - call stack